 - Similar Propagation Technique: The Snow Queen and Marble Queen Pothos propagation techniques are simple and easy and can be propagated in soil and water with stem cuttings.

 - Aerial Roots: The Snow Queen and Marble Queen Pothos have aerial roots.
-They can crawl, expand, and adjust to any environment due to this feature.
+Due to this feature, they can crawl, expand, and adjust to any environment.

 The Different Care Needs [Snow Queen Vs. Marble Queen Pothos]

-Having a proper understanding of the care required by the Snow Queen and Marble Queen Pothos is critical as they hold different requirements.
+Properly understanding the care required by the Snow Queen and Marble Queen Pothos is critical as they hold different requirements.

 As a result, we have compiled the following plant-care suggestions for you.